Srinadhd05/github-actions-learning/README.md

 * [Killercoda](https://killercoda.com/playgrounds/scenario/kubernetes)
 * [Play with Kubernetes](https://labs.play-with-k8s.com/)

+## Imperative & Declarative

+We can interact and configure Kubernetes resources in two different ways: Imperative or Declarative
+* Imperative configuration means that to describe the configuration of the resource while executing a command from a terminal’s command prompt.
+  	Example: kubctl run ngnix --image=ngnix:latest
+* Declarative configuration means that you create a file that describes the configuration for the particular resource and then apply the content of the file to the Kubernetes cluster.

 ## Imperative approch:
 kubctl run ngnix --image=ngnix:latest  ---> Command will create a pod with one nginix container running